Caraveo/Aske/README.md

 # ASKE - Platform Architect Development Framework

-ASKE is a command-line tool designed to simplify and accelerate the process of initializing and managing development projects.
-Initially, ASKE focuses on Python, providing an automated way to set up a Python environment complete with virtual environments, git initialization, and essential project files.
-This allows developers to focus on coding rather than repetitive setup tasks.
+ASKE is an opinionated command-line tool designed to simplify and accelerate the process of initializing and managing development projects.
+By being opinionated, ASKE makes specific technology choices to fast-track framework creation:

+- Python: Uses venv for virtual environments
+- Ruby: Uses Rails with rbenv
+- Java: Uses Spring Boot with Maven
+- Node.js: Uses Express.js or Next.js
+- Database: Defaults to PostgreSQL where applicable

+> **Note:** Currently, ASKE is optimized for macOS environments, particularly those running on Apple Silicon.
+Future versions will aim to provide better cross-platform support and modularity.

 ## Why ASKE?

 In modern development, setting up a new project can be time-consuming with manual steps for configuration and environment setup.
 ASKE was created to:

 - **Automate Repetitive Tasks:** Quickly initialize a new project with a standardized structure.
 - **Boost Productivity:** Reduce setup time so you can concentrate on development.

-- **Lay the Foundation for Multi-Framework Support:** While ASKE currently focuses on Python, future versions will support additional frameworks such as Node.js, Ruby, Java, Go, and PHP.
+- **Enforce Best Practices:** Make opinionated choices that follow industry standards.

+## Current Target Audience

+- **Platform Support:** Primary focus on macOS/Apple Silicon
+- **Package Managers:** Uses Homebrew for system dependencies
+- **Fixed Choices:** Limited flexibility in technology selection
+- **Environment Management:** Specific choices (venv, rbenv, etc.)

+## Future Plans

+We plan to make ASKE more modular and flexible in future releases:
+- Support for multiple operating systems
+- Configurable technology choices
+- Alternative package manager support
+- Pluggable architecture for custom pipelines

 ## Installation